LGBTQ psychology: Mental health

+Intersectionality in LGBTQ psychology

+Recent research has emphasized how multiple marginalized identities can intersect to intensify psychological challenges for LGBTQ individuals.
+For instance, LGBTQ people of color, religious LGBTQ individuals, and those from lower socioeconomic backgrounds often face compounded discrimination.
+Scholars such as Chana Etengoff and Tyler G. Lefevor have studied how these intersecting identities influence mental health outcomes, resilience, and therapy engagement.

 Gender

 In the past, a lot of LGBTQ studies were mainly based around the idea of sexuality, but more recently there have been more studies around the gender binary.
 As the community has become more inclusive and understanding of different identities over time, there has been an addition to the focus of LGBTQ psychology surrounding queer gender identities.
 Identities such as non-binary, transgender and gender queer may have different experiences in their coming of age and may need guidance or therapy based in those specific experiences.
 People that have queer identities have different experiences than people who are of homosexuality and need resources that pertain to their specific issues or needs.
-For example, transgender people may go through hormone therapy or face oppression that is not the same as cisgendered people who are a part of the LGBTQ community.
+For example, transgender people may go through hormone therapy or face oppression that is not the same as cisgender people who are a part of the LGBTQ community.